UoS-TV/VOI/docs/TV Studio/procedure.md

 # Startup and Shutdown Procedure

 These steps are for a partial startup and shutdown.
-The TV Studio Technical Manager should be contacted for full startup and shutdown as there is critical infrastructure for DMM in the TV Studio.
+The TV Studio Technical Manager should be contacted for full startup and shutdown as there is critical infrastructure for the department in the TV Studio.
 The shutdown procedure is the same as the startup procedure but in reverse.

 ## TAR